samarsinghal/appmod-blueprints/docs/Argo-Rollouts-Metrics-Manifest.md

 The following configuration defines a Rust-based application that requires a DynamoDB table, a service account, and a backend service component configured with Argo Rollouts.

 - This application needs to be load tested for metrics to start generating.
-So calling the load test image in either performanceGate or functionalGate will trigger before functionalMetrics is called.
+So calling the load test image in either performanceGate or functionalGate will trigger before metrics is called.
 ## Application Overview

 ```YAML